gary/api-weather-task/README.md

 [![Maintainability](https://api.codeclimate.com/v1/badges/b48044fd46e40a473c16/maintainability)](https://codeclimate.com/github/gary/api-weather-task/maintainability)
 [![Inline docs](http://inch-ci.org/github/gary/api-weather-task.svg?branch=master)](http://inch-ci.org/github/gary/api-weather-task)

-# README
+# Weather API

-This README would normally document whatever steps are necessary to get the application up and running.
+This README provides a high-level overview of the software used by the application as well as how to bootstrap it and run its test suite.

 Things you may want to cover: